AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

 ---

-### Activity 4.3.2
+### Activity 4.3.2 - wordCount/ vowelCount/ Hexidecimal

 1. wordCount and vowelCount
 Write an algorithm that will ask the user for a phrase and return the number of words and vowels.
 HINT: the number of words is the number of spaces + 1.

 Sample Output:
 ```java